codefordenver/members/src/markdown/member_resources.md

 ## Tools

-These are the main tools we use.
+These are the main tools we use (with links for our specific organization).
 You'll want to get familiar with them.

 - [Google Drive](https://drive.google.com/drive/folders/0B15HLk4_JV3nWjkyOGtFUmhKZDQ?usp=sharing)
   - Collaborative document sharing